Kitware/CMake/Help/prop_tgt/OSX_COMPATIBILITY_VERSION.rst

 OSX_COMPATIBILITY_VERSION
 -------------------------

-What current version number is this target for OSX.
+What compatibility version number is this target for OSX.

 For shared libraries on Mach-O systems (e.g. macOS, iOS) the ``OSX_COMPATIBILITY_VERSION`` property correspond to